OpenModelica/OMSysIdent/docs/UsersGuide/source/OMSysIdent.rst

 There are examples in the testsuite which use the scripting API, as well as examples which directly use the C API.

-Below is a basic example from the testsuite (`HelloWorld_cs_Fit.lua`) which uses the Lua scripting API.
+Below is a basic example from the testsuite (`HelloWorld_cs_Fit.py`) which uses the Python scripting API.
 It determines the parameters for the following "hello world" style Modelica model:

 .. code-block:: Modelica